Automotive industry in Mexico: Renault–Nissan–Mitsubishi Alliance (Renault S.A., Mitsubishi Motors and Nissan Motor Company, Ltd.)

 Brands Nissan, Mitsubishi and Renault, and vehicles by Dacia, Infiniti and Samsung.

-Nissan is a well-known carmaker in Mexico and number one in sales thanks largely to its model Tsuru II, based on the 1991–94 Sentra and being facelifted every four years.
-The Tsuru III's driveline currently uses Renault-sourced parts, which are locally manufactured.
-This car is especially prized by taxicab companies for being affordable (around $131,000 MXN or $9500 USD), strong, spacious, fast and trustworthy.
-This has kept it in the number one sales position since the 90s, and that has kept Nissan at the top of the sales rankings in the country.
-With the Renault-Nissan Alliance, Nissan México designed the Platina, based on the Renault Clio Symbol.
-The Platina was an option for Mexican families who wanted more space for a smaller price.
-Nissan Mexicana sold the Dacia Logan (made by Renault Brazil) as the Nissan Aprio.
+Nissan is the most sold car manufacturer in Mexico, particularly due to its model Tsuru II, whose driveline currently uses Renault-sourced parts, which are locally manufactured.
+This car is especially prized by taxicab companies for being affordable (around $131,000 MXN or $9500 USD).
+This has kept it in the most common sales position since the 90s, hence maintaining its success in the country.
+Through the Renault-Nissan Alliance, Nissan Mexicana have designed the Nissan Platina, based on the Renault Clio Symbol, and have sold the Dacia Logan (made by Renault Brazil) as the Nissan Aprio.

 Nissan also sells one Infiniti model.

 First established in 1959, Renault was quite successful in Mexico during the late 70s and early 80s with their R5 (nicknamed "zapatito" or "little shoe") and R12.
 The French pronunciation of the marque was mis-conceived as "Reh-nol", "Roh-nol" and even "Roh-ñol".
 Renault's Mexican assembly was carried out by DINA S.A.
-Renault remained successful until 1986 when it left the country because of financial reasons.
+Renault remained successful until 1986, when it left the country due to financial reasons.